canonical/operator/README.md

 # Live charm introspection

 Scenario is a black-box, state-transition testing framework.
-It makes it trivial to assert that a status went from A to B, but not to assert that, in the context of this charm execution, with this state, a certain method call would return a given piece of data.
+It makes it trivial to assert that a status went from A to B, but not to assert that, in the context of this charm execution, with this state, a certain charm-internal method was called and returned a given piece of data, or would return this and that _if_ it had been called.

-Scenario offers a context manager for this use case specifically:
+Scenario offers a cheekily-named context manager for this use case specifically:

 ```python
 from ops import CharmBase, StoredState